devarata/AI-Image-Classification/README.md

 ### dataClassifier.py
  - Line of code : samples.loadDataFile("facedata/facedatatrain", numTraining,FACE_DATUM_WIDTH,FACE_DATUM_HEIGHT)
  - Issue : There is no such folder.
 We need to check how to load data.

+### mira.py
+ - No findHighOddsFeatures function in Project 5 but there is in Classification.
+So how do we create that

+## Functions to complete:
+ - findHighOddsFeatures in mira.py